-- 1. Check the fuel level and refill as necessary. - 2.
+- 1. Check the fuel level and refill as necessary.
+(Note: The genset fuel pickup is probably higher than the vehicle engine fuel pickup.) - 2.
+Check for fuel (air) leaks at all fuel fittings and tighten as necessary.
 Prime the engine fuel system by holding the control switch at Stop for one minute. - 3.
-Check the engine air filter and remove any blockage. - 4.
+Check the engine air filter (Page 17) and remove any blockage. - 4.
 Check for mechanical damage. - 5.
-Check for fuel (air) leaks at all fuel fittings and tighten as necessary. - 6.
-Replace the fuel filter.
+Replace the fuel filter (Page 19).